yola/yolapy/README.rst

     $ cp tests/test_integration/test_settings.py.sample \
     $    tests/test_integration/test_settings.py

-Yola devs can get test auth credentials using the instructions on [this wiki page][service-dev-wiki].

 **Note:** Try not to run the tests agains the Yola QA environment.
 It gets used for manual testing and we don't want to clutter it up with users created in automated test runs.